Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Properties of the numerical methods for the IGBM

 \subsubsection{Asymptotic mean and variance biases}

-\Cref{Lemma1} implies that the derived schemes introduce asymptotic mean and variance biases.
+Corollary \ref{Lemma1} implies that the derived schemes introduce asymptotic mean and variance biases.
 In the following, we analyse the resulting asymptotic relative biases

 with respect to the true quantities \eqref{statE} and \eqref{statV}, for each considered numerical method.
 These biases depend on the time step $\Delta$ and on the model parameters.
 All relative asymptotic biases do not depend on $\mu$.
-In particular, the asymptotic mean biases depend only on the ratio $\Delta/\tau$ and the asymptotic variance biases depend on both $\Delta/\tau$ and $\Delta\sigma^2$.
-Remarkably, all biases vanish as $\Delta\to0$, provided that the conditions of \Cref{Lemma1} are satisfied.
+In particular, except for the ODE methods, the asymptotic mean biases depend only on the ratio $\Delta/\tau$ and their asymptotic variance biases depend on both $\Delta/\tau$ and $\Delta\sigma^2$.
+As expected, all biases vanish as $\Delta\to0$, provided that the conditions of Corollary \ref{Lemma1} are satisfied.

-In \Cref{Bias1_2_3}, we report the relative biases of the asymptotic mean (top panels) and variance (bottom panels) in percentage as a function of the time step $\Delta$, for $\tau=5$ and different values of $\sigma$ fulfilling the conditions of \Cref{Lemma1}.
-Independent of the choice of the model parameters and for any time step $\Delta>0$, the Strang splitting schemes yield significantly smaller asymptotic mean biases (in absolute value) than the Lie-Trotter splitting schemes, in agreement with the results reported in the previous section.
+In the top left panel of Figure \ref{Bias1_2_3}, we report the relative biases of the asymptotic mean \eqref{asym_bias_mean} in percentage as a function of the time step $\Delta$, for $\tau=5$ and $\sigma=0.5$.
+Only the asymptotic mean of the Euler-Maruyama and Milstein methods is unbiased.
+Moreover, independent of the choice of the model parameters and for any time step $\Delta>0$, the Strang schemes yield significantly smaller asymptotic mean biases (in absolute value) than the Lie-Trotter schemes, in agreement with the results reported in the previous section.
 Moreover, the mean bias (in absolute value) of the second Strang scheme is slightly smaller than that of the first Strang scheme as highlighted in the top right panel, where we provide a zoom.
-All splitting schemes yield significantly smaller asymptotic variance biases (in absolute value) than the Euler-Maruyama and Milstein methods, as illustrated in the bottom panels of \Cref{Bias1_2_3}.
-Note that, the Milstein scheme introduces slightly larger variance biases than the Euler-Maruyama method as highlighted in the bottom right panel of \Cref{Bias1_2_3}.
+In addition, the log-ODE method introduces a smaller bias in the asymptotic mean than the piecewise linear method.
+This does not change when considering other values for $\tau$ and $\sigma$, see the top panels of Figure \ref{Bias_tau} and Figure \ref{Bias_asym_sigma} where we fix $\Delta=0.1$ and consider \eqref{asym_bias_mean} as a function of $\tau$ and $\sigma$, respectively.
+Furthermore, for small values of $\sigma$, the log-ODE method performs better than the Strang schemes in terms of preserving the asymptotic mean.
+However, this changes when $\sigma$ is increased, see the top right panel of Figure \ref{Bias1_2_3} and the top panels of Figure \ref{Bias_asym_sigma}.